Metric Algebroid and Poisson-Lie T-duality in DFT: Introduction

 In the literature \cite{10.1093/ptep/ptx067,Sakatani_2017}, the GSE is derived from DFT$_{sec}$ by adding a generalized vector to the dilaton flux.
 When the generalized vector is constant, it is possible to include a linear dual-coordinate dependence in the dilaton while keeping the section condition into the DFT$_{sec}$.
 To include a generalized vector which is not constant, a modification of DFT$_{sec}$, denoted here as DFT${}^{mod}_{sec}$, has been proposed where a generalized vector is added directly to the dilaton flux.
 However, the justification of this modification, i.e. the consistency with the algebroid structure, is not addressed.

-As we will show, in our approach the form of the dilaton flux is defined geometrically and the modified DFT$_{sec}^{mod}$ is included as a special case of the background, thus filling in the missing algebraic background for the modified DFT action.
+As we will show, in the formulation given in this paper the form of the dilaton flux is defined geometrically and the modified DFT$_{sec}^{mod}$ is included as a special case of the background, thus filling in the missing algebraic background for the modified DFT action.

 To construct an action scalar from the Dirac operator, we have previously established a generalized Lichnerowicz formula which follows when the pre-Bianchi identity is satisfied \cite{2020CWMWY}.
 Originally, the Lichnerowicz formula is based on the fact that the square of the Dirac operator contains the scalar curvature, which is the Einstein-Hilbert action of gravity.
 Here, we show the generalized Lichnerowicz formula using the DGO and formulate a general action scalar for DFT from the metric algebroid which possesses one free parameter.
 The supergravity action, the DFT action including GSE and the DFT${}_{WZW}$ action can be derived by particular choices of this parameter.